carpentries-incubator/python-testing/05-nose.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> *   Understand how to run a test suite using the nose framework
+> -   Understand how to run a test suite using the nose framework
+> -   Understand how to read the output of a nose test suite

 Recall that we created a suite of tests for our mean function.